 (2) In the Data size column we refer to the number of explicit statements in the repository after the initial loading data.
 We exclude inferred statements, because this is only relevant for forward-chaining based engines.
 Some tests insert additional statements if update queries are part of the query mixes – such additional statements are ignored above.
 There are datasets that include a substantial amount of duplicate statements in the data dumps – for instance, the raw files of UNIPROT contain 17B statements, but only 12B of those are unique.

 (3) Load and query performance of GraphDB™ is compared to OWLIM SE 5.4, running in the same environment.
 Loading in GraphDB™ is performed using the new Load Tool in 6.0.

-- Under LDBC Semantic Publishing Benchmark (SPB), 50-million dataset, GraphDB™ Standard can execute 30 read queries per second, while handling about 10 updates each second in a consistent and safe manner from a transactional perspective.
+- Under the LDBC Semantic Publishing Benchmark (SPB) 50-million dataset, GraphDB™ Standard can execute 30 read queries per second, while handling about 10 updates each second in a consistent and safe manner from a transactional perspective.
 This is also the case on the Amazon AWS instance with 30GB of RAM.
-LDBC SPB is a benchmark derived from BBC’s Dynamic Semantic Publishing projects; this benchmark simulates loads similar to the one experienced by GraphDB™ serving web page generation for the BBC Sport website.
+LDBC SPB is a benchmark derived from BBC’s Dynamic Semantic Publishing projects.
+This benchmark simulates loads similar to the one experienced by GraphDB™ serving web page generation for the BBC Sport website.
 Read query performance can be scaled up linearly through the cluster architecture of GraphDB™ Enterprise;

 - GraphDB™ is faster on update queries – the speed up varies between 30% and 150%.